Fifth grade students participate in Creek Study Program

-To schedule a program for your group contact Sondra or Angie at 319-636-2617 or e-mail them at firstname.lastname@example.org or email@example.com.
+To schedule a program for your group contact Sondra or Michael at 319-636-2617 or e-mail them at email@example.com or firstname.lastname@example.org.
 Before you call or e-mail, please have the following information ready:

 - First and second (possibly third) selections for program dates